 I usually don’t do movie reviews on this website, but I just watched Miracles From Heaven recently and connected with it on so many levels.
 I wanted to share with you why anyone with a digestive disease, whether it be Ulcerative Colitis, Crohn’s Disease, or even Celiac Disease, should watch this movie.
-Check out my review of Miracles From Heaven below.

-Miracles From Heaven – Hollywood Touches on Digestive Diseases
+Miracles from Heaven – Hollywood touches on digestive diseases

 The young girl, played by Kylie Rogers (Anna Beam in real life), suddenly is diagnosed with chronic intestinal pseudo-obstruction (CIP).
 This is is a rare, potentially disabling gastrointestinal disorder characterized by abnormalities affecting the involuntary, coordinated muscular contractions (a process called peristalsis) of the gastrointestinal (GI) tract.
-And currently there is no cure.
-Just like with Ulcerative Colitis, Crohn’s and Celiac, there is no cure.
-It is a very painful disease.
+And currently, there is no cure.
+Just like with Ulcerative Colitis, Crohn’s, and Celiac, there is no cure.
+It’s an excruciating disease.

-In the movie you see Jennifer Garner, who plays Christy Beam (the mother), almost lose control as she watches her 10 year old daughter go from being completely healthy, to suddenly having an enlarged stomach and having to be fed from a feeding tube.
-And the worst part of it is, there is no cure and the young girl is in pain almost 24/7.
+In the movie, you see Jennifer Garner, who plays Christy Beam (the mother), almost lose control as she watches her 10-year-old daughter go from being completely healthy to suddenly having an enlarged stomach and having to be fed from a feeding tube.
+And the worst part of it is there is no cure, and the young girl is in pain almost 24/7.

 Young Girl: “I want to die.
 I want to go to heaven where there is no pain.
 I’m sorry Mommy, I don’t want to make you sad.
 I just want it to be over.”

-How I Related
+How I related

 My family has always been 100% supportive.
 However, I don’t live near any of my family.
 So when I went through my struggle, I feel like my faith was one of the only things I could rely on.
 Doctors were trying to simply push pills on me, and so I had to rely on God, or my other option was to give up.
 I spent countless nights, laying in bed, in pain, contemplating how I could ever endure more of this.

 My heart goes out to anyone struggling with a digestive disorder.
-It is one of the reasons I started this website.
-I want to help make eating gluten-free, one of the biggest factors in my healing, the easiest it can possibly be!
+It’s one of the reasons I started this website.
+I want to help make eating gluten-free one of the biggest factors in my healing, the easiest it can be!
 Going gluten-free can be overwhelming in itself, and it shouldn’t be.

 The movie, Miracles From Heaven, is not just another cheesy Christian flick.
-Great music too!
-In my opinion, it was done really well and I think Jennifer Garner and Kylie Rogers did an excellent job at capturing the emotions between a girl struggling in pain and mother battling with her faith and stopping at nothing to help heal her daughter.
+It has great music too!
+In my opinion, it was done really well and I think Jennifer Garner and Kylie Rogers did an excellent job at capturing the emotions between a girl struggling in pain and a mother battling with her faith and stopping at nothing to help heal her daughter.